Think architecture and interior design.

 The second most important designer on the project is the interior designer.
 Now, our five star hotel is going to be a particular type of hotel.
 It could be a business hotel, a hipster hotel or a hotel for what the tourists.
 And we’ll want it to have a particular atmosphere or feeling.
 And it’s the responsibility of the interior designer to bring these characteristics to life.

 They’ll define the hotel’s aesthetic; the lighting, the colour schemes, the hard and soft furnishings, the quality of the materials.
 It’s the look, it’s the feel and it’s the very personality of the hotel.
 Combine these two types of design and we’ll have our high quality five star hotel.

 The difference between UX and UI designers

 And in a similar way in the tech industry, you need to combine good UX design and good UI design to create high quality software products:

-- UX designers or the architects defining the who, the what and the why.
+- UX designers are the architects defining the who, the what and the why.
 Designing the structure and the flow of the product.

 - UI designers play the interior designer role, defining the looks, the aesthetics, and bringing the product’s personality to life.

 Both roles are critical, but just like architecture, UX is more fundamental.
 Hope that helps you understand the difference between UX design and UI design.